seanmc5943/sean_m_website/_pages/about.md

 Hi, I'm Sean McCulloch.
 I'm a PhD candidate in economics at Brown University.
 My research interests are in urban economics, applied econometrics, and industrial organization.

 Before starting my PhD, I worked as a RA for Joseph Gyourko and Todd Sinai at the Wharton School.
-In the Fall 2025 semester I will be a visiting student at Wharton.

 My CV is [here](https://www.seanmcculloch.com/assets/pdf/cv.pdf).